Covid 19 coronavirus: Brothers Nigel and Alan Te Hiko's deaths a 'significant loss'

 Nigel Te Hiko, 54, died in Waikato Hospital yesterday, nearly two weeks after his brother Alan died in Auckland from the virus.

-"We are absolutely devastated," nephew Chris Mckenzie told the Herald.
+"We are absolutely devastated," nephew Chris McKenzie told the Herald.
 "Both people leave a huge gap in our family.
 It's hard to comprehend such significant losses so soon after each other."

 The deaths come as the World Health Organisation is set to announce a new record for the number of daily global cases.

-According to John Hopkins University - which has been mapping virus cases across the world - there were more than 350,000 cases recorded across a 24-hour period earlier this week.
+According to Johns Hopkins University - which has been mapping virus cases across the world - there were more than 350,000 cases recorded across a 24-hour period earlier this week.
 This surpasses the earlier daily record of 308,000 cases, last weekend.

 The number of cases is surging in India - it has had more than five million cases, second only to the United States' 6.6 million cases.
 Globally, there have been 29.6 million cases and 936,000 deaths.